MandyLCloud/gdtest/generated/performance_optimisation_report.md

 |                   |                  |                |            |                  |                           |                  |
 |                   |                  |                |            |                  |                           |                  |

-> \[Note: This table requires input on specific batch programs, their online/mobile usage, update batch nature, optimization needs, and cycle timing.
-This information is not available in the database schema analysis and needs to be provided by the development team.]

-# 4. Optimization changes
+# 5. Optimization changes

 The optimization will **<u>only</u>** focus the performance on programs and reports.

-## 4.1 Optimization Actions
+## 5.1 Optimization Actions

-### 4.1.1 Create stored procedures
+### 5.1.1 Create stored procedures

 All reports are created by stored procedures.
 Stored procedures are precompiled as opposed to the dynamic prepared statements that are compiled whenever your application code invokes a call.
 Once you execute a stored procedure, it remains in the cache, saving the execution time.
-In addition, the stored procedures are mostly using primary key for searching.
+In addition, the stored procedures are mostly using primary key for searching.  *(Note: This section seems to be based on SQL Server concepts.
+In MongoDB context, this would relate to optimized aggregation pipelines and efficient query design.)*

-### 4.1.2 Create clustered indexes
+### 5.1.2 Create clustered indexes

 When creating a primary key constraint, a unique clustered index on the column or columns is automatically created if a clustered index on the